Christian democracy: Solidarity and social capitalism

 Another economic idea within Christian democracy is the social market economy, which is widely influential across much of continental Europe.
 The social market is an essentially free market economy based on a free price system and private property.
 However, it supports government activity to promote competitive markets with a comprehensive social welfare system and effective public services to address social inequalities resulting from free market outcomes.
 The market is seen not as an end but as a means of generating wealth to achieve broader social goals and maintain societal cohesion.
-The basis of the social market economy is ordoliberalism, or German neoliberalism, an idea related to thinkers such as Walter Eucken, Franz Bohm, Ludwig Erhard, and Alfred Muller Armack.
+The basis of the social market economy is ordoliberalism, or German neoliberalism, an idea related to thinkers such as Walter Eucken, Franz Böhm, Ludwig Erhard, Wilhelm Röpke and Alfred Müller-Armack.
 Ordoliberals viewed the concentration of power as a significant danger to liberty.
 They desired an economic constitution that would ensure competition in markets and free decisions, where people are uninfluenced by the government.
 As a result of the economic constitution, this model is mildly corporatist.
 This model of capitalism, sometimes called Rhine–Alpine capitalism or social capitalism, is contrasted with Anglo-American capitalism or enterprise capitalism.
-Whereas the Anglo-capitalist model aims to remove restrictions on capitalism and enable individual prosperity, the Rhinish Model embeds the market into the social framework, with the goals of national building, and taking care of its citizens.
+Whereas the Anglo-capitalist model aims to remove restrictions on capitalism and enable individual prosperity, the Rhinish Model embeds the market into the social framework, with the goals of nation-building and of taking care of citizens.

-From the 1980s onwards, European Christian democratic parties have partially adopted "neo-liberal" policies.
+Beginning in the 1980s, European Christian democratic parties have partially adopted "neo-liberal" policies.
 However, Christian democrats in the American Solidarity Party instead adopted distributism.
 The promotion of the Christian democratic concepts of sphere sovereignty and subsidiarity led to the creation of corporatist welfare states throughout the world that continue to exist to this day.
 In keeping with the Christian democratic concepts of the cultural mandate and the preferential option for the poor, Christian justice is viewed as demanding that the welfare of all people, especially the poor and vulnerable, must be protected because every human being has dignity, being made in the image of God.
-In many countries, Christian democrats organized labor unions that competed with communist and social democratic unions, in contrast to conservativism's stance against worker organizations.
+In many countries, Christian democrats organized labor unions that competed with communist and social democratic unions, in contrast to conservatism's stance against worker organizations.
 In solidarity with these labor unions, in Belgium, for example, Christian democrats have lobbied for Sunday blue laws that guarantee workers and civil servants a day of rest in line with historic Christian Sabbath principles.
+Another example of a Christian-inspired workers' movement is the Catholic Worker Movement established by Dorothy Day, which not only fought for better working standards, but also contributed to promoting the idea of pacifism and a just war.